 These days, a lot of people seem to think social media is synonymous with marketing.

-But here’s the good news about the 4th P: The internet offers advertisers what they’ve always wanted: definitive, trackable ROI on every ad placement.
+But here’s the good news about the 4th P: Ecommerce offers advertisers what they’ve always wanted: definitive, trackable ROI on their investment.
 Tracking those click-throughs to conversion allows you to hone in on the message that’s most persuasive and eliminate the promotional efforts that don’t pull.

 Many great brands have been built, just in the last 10 years, on nothing but social media campaigns and word-of-mouth advertising driven by micro-influencers.
 Laird Superfoods, Warby Parker, and the golf brand Sub 70, to name a few.
 And it doesn’t take a huge budget or Kardashian-level connections to make it happen.